-Everyone loved Pat Nixons Date Nut Bread, my Dad and Stepmom, and so did I, much to my surprise.
+Everyone loved Pat Nixons Date Nut Bread, my Dad, and Stepmom, and so did I, much to my surprise.
 I remembered when I was a kid, I’d always avoid Date Nut Bread on the platters of various quick bread that showed up at each family gathering.
 It was straight for the Banana Bread or Pumpkin Bread for me.
 I guess I have more grown-up tastes now that I’m in my late 50’s, lol!

 About Pat Nixons Date Nut Bread:

 When I looked at the recipe, I thought, “Now, should I trust the wife of a man known the world over as “Tricky Dick?”
 I wasn’t completely sure, but I felt much better after realizing it was almost item by item the same recipe my Grandmother used.
-I guess it was, like many recipes of the era, extensively passed around.
+I guess it was extensively passed around.
 Ya gotta love those tried and true recipes.
 Sold.

 Did you know that most quick bread is even better if tightly wrapped and refrigerated overnight?
 The texture improves and overall it just seems moister.
 It is a little bit counter-intuitive, but give it a try with any quick bread and see if you don’t agree.
 It was the case with Pat Nixons Date Nut bread.
 I mean we loved it the first day, and loved it even better the second.
 It was lucky there were two loaves or we might not have ever realized this; the first was pretty much demolished in hours.